blocky/attestation-service-examples/random/README.md

 - The function uses the `basm`
   [Blocky Attestation Service WASM Go SDK](https://github.com/blocky/basm-go-sdk) `basm.ReadFromHost` to fetch the input data and unmarshal it into the `Args` struct.

-Finally, note that we are able to generate random numbers the way you would in a normal Go program (i.e., via `crypto/rand`).
-This is because `tinygo` provides an implementation for `crypto/rand` and we properly seed the `wazero` runtime with a source of entropy (`wazero` provides a deterministic source of entropy by default).
+- We are able to generate random numbers the way you would in a normal Go program (i.e., via `math/rand` or `crypto/rand`).
+This is because `tinygo` provides implementations for `math/rand` and `crypto/rand`, and because we properly seed the `wazero` runtime with a source of entropy (`wazero` provides a deterministic source of entropy by default).

 ### Step 2: Compile the function to WebAssembly (WASM)